• Skip to main content

 Instructions

-• Heat a skillet over medium high heat.
+• Heat a large 12" skillet over medium high heat.
 Add the oil and heat until it shimmers.
 Add the onion and sautee until soft and translucent, stirring occasionally, 5-6 minutes.

-• Add the garlic and jalapeno and sautee until fragrant, 1-2 minutes.
+• Add the garlic and jalapeno and sautee, stirring frequently, until fragrant, 1-2 minutes.

-• Add the cauliflower rice and stir continuously until all ingredients are incorporated.
-Continue sautéing, stirring occasionally, until the cauliflower releases its liquid and is dry and fluffy.
+• Add the cauliflower rice and stir continuously until all ingredients are very well combined.
+Continue sautéing, stirring occasionally, until the cauliflower releases its liquid and is dry and fluffy, 5-8 minutes.
+See Note 2.

-• Remove the Mexican cauliflower rice from heat.
-Stir in the cilantro and lime juice.
-Serve immediately.
+• Remove the skillet from heat and stir in the cilantro and lime juice.
+Serve right away.

 • Store in a tightly sealed container in the fridge for up to 3 days.